-• New Residential/Small Business Services Connected on Time
+New Residential/Small Business Services Connected on Time

-In 2016, LUI connected 201 residential and small business customers within the five- day timeline as prescribed by the Ontario Energy Board.
-The utility performed at 98.50% with meeting appointments on time, which exceeds the Board's target of 90%.
-The number of new connections have increased 31% which is more than double the increase from 2015 (increase of 12% vs 2014) due to growth in residential development in LUI's service territory.
-LUI works closely with developers to incorporate the connection work required during the various phases of construction in order to connect on time.
+In 2017, LUI connected 179 residential and small business customers within the five- day timeline as prescribed by the Ontario Energy Board.
+The utility performed at 99.44% with meeting appointments on time, which exceeds the Board's target of 90%.
+The number of new connections is consistent with the prior year with a slight increase of improvement.
+LUI works closely with developers to incorporate the connection work required during the various phases of construction to connect on time.

-• Scheduled Appointments Met On Time
+Scheduled Appointments Met On Time

-In 2016, LUI scheduled 203 appointments to complete work requested by customers.
-Similar to prior years, the utility performed well, at 99%.
-Meeting these appointments on time exceeds the Ontario Energy Board (OEB) target of 90%. mCare is a tool being utilized to assist in the elimination of misreading of handwritten information, providing real-time data for efficient scheduling and service time allocation in the field.
-This technology has created efficiencies, internal controls and has subsequently improved the accuracy of reporting requirements to the OEB.
+LUI scheduled 96 appointments in 2017 to complete work requested by customers.
+Similar to prior years, the utility performed well, at 100.00%.
+Meeting these appointments on time exceeds the Ontario Energy Board (OEB) target of 90%.
+LUI utilizes mCare to eliminate possible misreading of handwritten information, providing real-time data for efficient scheduling and service time allocation in the field.
+This technology has created efficiencies, internal controls and subsequently improved with accurate reporting requirements to the OEB.

-• Telephone Calls Answered On Time
+Telephone Calls Answered On Time

-LUI received 11,979 qualifying incoming calls in the year 2016.
-The Distribution System Code (DSC) requires incoming calls to our customer care line to be answered within 30 seconds.
-The Ontario Energy Board has a target for utilities to achieve at least a 65% answering time within 30 seconds for qualifying incoming calls.
-LUI exceeded these expectation by performing at 91.20%.
+LUI received 4,784 qualifying incoming calls in the year 2017.
+The Distribution System Code (DSC) require calls to be answered within 30 seconds when a customer calls into the customer care line.
+The Ontario Energy Board has a target for utilities to achieve at least a 65% answering time within 30 seconds from qualifying incoming calls.
+LUI exceeded these expectations by performing at 91.95%.